kheeb/teamBuilder/README.md

    * [Tests](#Tests)

 ## Installation
-  Clone the repo down to your local machine, then open the index.js file inside the integrated terminal.
+  Clone the repository down to your local machine, then open the index.js file inside the integrated terminal.

 ## Usage
   While inside the integrated terminal, run 'node index.js' and follow the question prompts to add employees, then when you're done adding team members, the app will create your new HTML file.